SiddiquiZainab/SemanticSearch/readme.md

 A semantic image search engine using **CLIP embeddings**, **FAISS index**, **FastAPI**, **Streamlit**, and **Gemini API** for dynamic explanations.

+The app allows users to search images semantically, displaying the top matching images along with captions, detected objects, and explanations.

 ---

 ## Features